jenrusinova/crudy-challenge/README.md

 # crudy-challenge

 ### General info
-Thid is simple CRUDy app, allowing user to create, update, delete product and receive list of all products.
+This is simple CRUDy app, allowing user to create, update, delete product and receive list of all products.

 The additional feature is product undelition and allowing to add deletion comment.